 The Comedy and Humor Studies SIG of SCMS

-“Comedy/Humor” will be held on the campus of the University of Texas at Austin from June 18-20, 2020.
+“Comedy/Humor” will be held on the campus of the University of Texas at Austin at some point in the future.
 The conference will feature paper panels and roundtables on all aspects of American humor, American comedy, and all thing and topics inbetween.

-Please send proposals to firstname.lastname@example.org by February 3, 2020.
-Notifications will be sent by March 20.
+Please send proposals to firstname.lastname@example.org by __________.
+Notifications will be sent by ________.
 Please feel free to contact the conference organizers with any questions at email@example.com.

 Proposals for paper presentations of 15-17 minutes should consist of a 250-word proposal and A/V requests.